STREAM Stage 1

 Recruitment to STREAM Stage 1 commenced in July 2012 and was completed on 30 June 2015.

-The trial is currently taking place in Ethiopia, Mongolia, South Africa and Vietnam.
+The trial took place in Ethiopia, Mongolia, South Africa and Vietnam.

-424 people with multidrug resistant tuberculosis have been recruited.
+424 people with multidrug resistant tuberculosis were recruited.